-One of the most difficult realizations for those with loved ones fighting a serious illness is understanding that treatment is no longer working.
-No one wants to admit that it has become a losing battle against a serious illness.
+One of the most difficult realizations for those with loved ones fighting a serious illness is coming to terms when treatment is no longer working.
+No one wants to concede against a serious illness or declining years.
 Many people are hesitant to call hospice for a loved one because they see it as “giving up.”
 In reality, contacting hospice is a choice that can lead to fewer worries and more meaningful moments during a serious illness or near the end of life.

 - Excessive sleeping throughout the day